International-Data-Spaces-Association/IDSA-Rulebook/documentation/2_Guiding_Principles.md

 **t**echnical, **l**egal and **e**nvironmental.
 For each section, we
 *describe* the (European) values embedded in IDS-compliant data spaces and do *not prescribe* specific purposes for which these data spaces may be used.
-This allows users of this rulebook to critically reflect the values embedded in their own data space.
+This allows users of this Rulebook to critically reflect the values embedded in their own data space.

 Solid values and ethics are fundamental to any technical implementation;